Strength Training for Soccer – Introduction

 Target muscles: Deltoids, triceps, core.

-Also, unilateral exercises like this are very useful for identifying and fixing left-to-right strength imbalances.
+Also, unilateral exercises like this help identify and fix left-to-right strength imbalances.

 How to do it: